bradymholt/geekytidbits.com/_posts/2016/2016-07-23-development-tools-i-use.md

 ## Database
 - [Navicat](https://www.navicat.com) - I use Navicat for PostgreSQL and SQLite management.
 - [DB Browser for SQLite](https://github.com/sqlitebrowser/sqlitebrowser) - Great tool for super quick access to a SQLite database.
 It has very minimal features but is handy for trival things.

+## System
+These are the tools and software I use for my base development machine setup.

+- [OS X / El Capitan](http://www.apple.com/osx/) - I switched over to OSX a few years ago as my primary desktop OS for development.
+- [LastPass](https://lastpass.com/) - I was a longtime hold-out from using a password manager but since I dived in, I've never looked back.
+In LastPass, I store website passwords, system credentials, software license keys, RSA Key Pairs, and other misc _secret_ stuff I need to reference from time to time.
+It's nice having everything centralized and secure.
+I tried 1Password for awhile but the Android (my mobile platform of choice) client for LastPass is _much_ better in LastPass.
+- [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - I use VirtualBox to run Windows 10, [vagrant](https://www.vagrantup.com/) boxes and some Linix distros I play around with.
+- [Retina Display Manager](https://github.com/avibrazil/RDM) - When I am out with my laptop somewhere and don't have my external monitors, I just crank my resolution up to something super high so I have more screen real estate.
+- [BetterSnapTool](https://itunes.apple.com/us/app/bettersnaptool/id417375580?mt=12) - I use this to resize windows in OS X, particularly to snap windows to the left/right on my monitors.
+It allows you to accomplish what you can do with Windows+<Right> or Windows+<Left> in Windows 10.
+- [Zsh](http://www.zsh.org/) - I prefer Zsh over Bash.
+It has a lot of convienent, productive features.
+- [Oh My Zsh](https://github.com/robbyrussell/oh-my-zsh) - Oh My Zsh manages Zsh config and makes adding in themes and plugins trival.

 ## Misc Tools
 - [LICEcap](http://www.cockos.com/licecap/) - Record screen video as an animated GIF.
 This is super handy when I want to record my screen and post an animated GIF in a GitHub PR / Issue for others to easily see.
 I prefer the simplicity of this tool rather than using something heavier like Jing or CloudApp.